 Invenergy recognizes the need for early coordination and communication with federal, state, and local agencies, and close collaboration with the other neighboring Morro Bay Wind Energy Area lessees.
-This ACP will guide communication and engagement through project development, the environmental review process, and construction, operation, and decommissioning.
+The ACP will guide communication and engagement through project development; the environmental review process; and construction, operation and maintenance, and decommissioning.